The Times of India | January 05, 2026

 Those who are engaged in violence in the name of jihad tend to take things at face value.
 That is, if someone appears to be an enemy, they instantly declare him an enemy and initiate a bloody war against him.
 This is an example of their failing to go below the surface of things.
 However, if they looked at things in a deeper way, they would find that those whom they regarded as their enemies had, in reality, the potential of being their best friends.
 Therefore, instead of waging war against them, they should have made them their friends through peaceful dawah work, that is, by conveying the message of God.

-According to the law of nature all men and women are children of Adam and Eve.
-That is, all human beings have a common ancestor.
-This means that mankind is a global family.
-All men and women are blood sisters and blood brothers.
-In the present day, this biological phenomenon has become a scientifically established fact.
-Now, it is no longer a mysterious story of Adam and Eve.
-Rather, it is a fact affirmed by anthropological research.2
+According to the law of nature, all men and women are children of Adam and Eve; that is, all human beings share a common ancestor.
+This means that mankind constitutes a single global family, in which all men and women are blood brothers and sisters.
+In the modern age, this biological reality has become a scientifically established fact.
+It is no longer merely a religious narrative, but one affirmed by anthropological research (see “The Search for Adam and Eve,” Newsweek, January 11, 1988).

-The acceptance of this biological fact makes it possible, at least in terms of theory, for all men and women to live as a global family, rather than as rival groups.
-Now there is virtually no justification for tribal or national or any other kind of war in human society.
+Acceptance of this biological fact makes it possible—at least in theory—for all human beings to live as members of one global family rather than as rival groups.
+There is now virtually no justification for tribal, national, or any other form of war in human society.

 In the present age, the scientific community has abandoned several ancient theories.
 For example, the heliocentric theory has replaced the old geocentric theory.
 The same approach is applicable to war and peace.
 The demands of a realistic assessment of current affairs and scientific thinking should make people give up violence and adopt the peaceful method as their only possible course of action.